mkotsovoulou/ods6001a/labs/lab6_2/README.md

 ```
 {% endspoiler %}

+3. The Withdraw method should accept an amount and decrement the account balance by that amount.
+If the balance is not enough the withdrawal is considered as successful and the method should return true, else it should return false.

-{% spoiler "HINT 2: The WithDraw Method " %}
+{% spoiler "HINT 3: The WithDraw Method " %}

 ```
  def withdraw(self, amount: float):